IgniteUI/help-topics/topics/05_ASP-NET-MVC/04_MVCScaffolding/~MVC-Scaffolding.md

 }
 |metadata|
 -->
-# Ignite UI Scaffolder Visual Studio extension
+# %%ProductName%% Scaffolder Visual Studio extension

 ### Introduction

-With the 2015.2 Release, we introduce the **Ignite UI** Scaffolder Extension.
+With the 2015.2 Release, we introduce the **%%ProductName%%** Scaffolder Extension.

 It allows the developer to easily generate MVC wrapper widget declarations, as well as related Controller action methods.
 This saves a lot of time for manual setup, referencing and coding.